nightingale/nightingale.github.io/README.md

 ### Tracking Data
 + Download the Nightingale app on the iOS app store or the Google Play Store
     + If you are downloading the app on an iPad, make sure to include "iPhone apps" in your search results as well
     + Login to the app and you will see the classrooms you belong to.
 Click the preferred classroom to see the students in that classroom.

 + Click on a student to access their goals and trackers
     + To begin tracking a specific goal, click on the title and you will be able to begin tracking
-    + The data tracked will sync to the web interface in real-time, where you can follow along in the student's journal
+    + The data tracked will sync to the web interface in real-time, where you can follow along in the student's journal and timeline

 Features
 -----------------